filipi/auto_bot/README.md

-To specify the parameters to change with the autobot, add another dicionary to the file dictionary: file[N] = {} # where N is a number for each file you want to replace parameters
+To specify the parameters to change with the autobot, add another dicionary to the file dictionary: file[N] = {} # where N is a number for each file which have parameters you want to be replaced.

 Example:
 ```